Buying Guide For Mountain Bikes

 A better choice from the two options Hydraulic disc brakes or cable-actuated disc brakes is the former.
 The hydraulic disc brakes give a stronger braking action with minimum effort.
 Additionally, they self-adjust themselves in case of the brake pad wear and tear

-The Suspension in an MTB can either be rigid, hardtail or full suspensions.
+The Suspension in an MTB can either be rigid, hardtail, or full suspensions.
 While full suspensions indicate that the bicycle has suspensions in both, the front and back tyres.
 An ideal choice if most of your cycling is off-terrain and rocky and includes very steep climbs and descents.
 Hardtail is when the bicycle has only a front suspension.
 These bicycles tend to be lighter in weight and a great choice for off-road cycling and commuting as well.
-The hardtail suspensions are a beginners and intermediate level mountain rider's choices.
+The hardtail suspensions are a beginner's and intermediate-level mountain rider's choice.
 A rigid mountain bike does not have any suspension in either the front or the back tires.
 They normally sport thick tires to absorb the surface shocks from riding on uneven trails and rocky roads.
 Great for amateur off-road cycling but unsuitable for pro-enthusiasts.